Visit the fascinating museums and historic attraction Hull has to offer.

 Please note dates and times when museums are open can vary throughout the year so we recommend you check before setting off.
 There are links below to each museum which provides this information.

-For a free audio guide to the history behind Hull and it’s museums, download our Hull Heritage Walk.
+For a free audio or written guide to the history behind Hull and it’s museums, download our Hull Heritage Walk.

 - Hull & East Yorkshire Museum